mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Intermediaries and Centralization

-By definition, the introduction of an intermediary role -- i.e., a party that is required for communication to take place between endpoints -- is a centralization risk in protocols.
+The introduction of an intermediary role -- i.e., a party that is required for communication to take place between endpoints -- is a centralization risk in Internet protocols, because it brings the opportunity for control.

+However, intermediation can sometimes be necessary.
+When a function cannot be performed in a fully decentralized fashion (for example, rendezvous), introducing an intermediary or server of some sort is necessary to realize the benefits of the protocol.
+As discussed above, this is the case for XMPP and SMTP.

+Furthermore, intermediation can be used by a protocol to allow functions or access to information to be separated in a controlled way, thereby reducing the need to trust the other endpoint.
+For example, there are a number of so-called 'oblivious' protocols currently in development that allow end users to hide details that might identify them from services, while still accessing those services.

 ## Optional Centralization

-Often, potentially centralized functions are optional in protocols -- either optional to implement, optional to use, or both.
+Often, potentially centralized functions are defined to be optional in protocols -- either optional to implement, optional to use, or both.
+For example, it might be optional to configure a particular type of intermediary to interpose a desired function.

 ## Platform Centralization